 Andre, 14 Vet.App.
 7, 10 (2000) (per curiam order), aff'd sub nom.
 Andre v.
-Principi, F.3d ,, No. 01-7008, 2002 WL 1980717, at 6 (Fed.
+Principi, 301 F.3d 1354,1361 (Fed.
 Cir.
-Aug.
-29, 2002) ("each 'specific' assertion of CUE constitutes a claim that must be the subject of a decision by the BVA before the [U.S. Court of Appeals for Veterans Claims] can exercise jurisdiction over it" (quoting Russell, 3 Vet.App. at 315)).
-Hence, Andre held, in effect, that a different argument for CUE is a different CUE claim, and reached this conclusion after consideration of the following rather general argument for application of the logic of Maggitt to a claim of CUE, to wit: Because CUE must be plead with some degree of specificity, see, e.g., Sondel v.
+2002) ("each 'specific' assertion of CUE constitutes a claim that must be the subject of a decision by the BVA before the [United States Court of Appeals for Veterans Claims] can exercise jurisdiction over it" (quoting Russell, 3 Vet.App. at 315)).
+Hence, Andre held, in effect, that a CUE claim before the Court that is based upon an argument not previously raised to the Board (before it rejected a CUE claim as to the same prior final VA decision) is a different CUE claim; the Federal Circuit reached this conclusion after considering the following rather general argument for applying the logic of Maggitt to a claim of CUE, to wit: Because CUE must be pled with some degree of specificity, see, e.g., Sondel v.
 Brown, 6 Vet.App.
-218, 220 (1994), the change of a theory underlying a CUE claim could be interpreted in certain cases as representing not an appeal of the CUE claim rejected by the Board, but an entirely new CUE claim over which the Board has not rendered a decision and over which the Court thus lacks jurisdiction, see 38 U.S.C. § 7252(a) (Court has jurisdiction over decisions of Board); and CUE claims are unlike those contemplated by Maggitt, wherein the claim and the argument are essentially one and the same.
+218, 220 (1994), the change of a theory underlying a CUE claim could be interpreted in certain cases as representing not an appeal of the CUE claim rejected by the Board, but an entirely new CUE claim over which the Board has not rendered a decision and over which the Court thus lacks jurisdiction, see 38 U.S.C. § 7252(a)

+(providing that Court has jurisdiction over decisions of Board); and CUE claims are unlike those contemplated by Maggitt, wherein the claim and the argument are essentially one and the same.

 In his filing, entitled "Appellant's Brief", to the Board, the appellant in the instant case argued in part as follows: "[T]he 1983 Board's finding of fact that there was no increase in the severity of the right[-]knee disability is unsupported by the record.
 He claims [that] he was found physically fit at induction and [that] his right[-]knee [condition] was aggravated by physical conditioning exercises during basic training."
 R. at 154.
 The Board, in its November 1999 decision, noted: "The appellant essentially argues that, at the time of its April 1983 decision denying entitlement to service connection for a right[-]knee disorder, the Board failed to properly apply the 'presumptions of soundness and aggravation.'
-See 38 U.S.C.[] §§ 1111, 1137, 1153".
+See 38 U.S.C.[] §§ 1111, 1137, 1153."
 R. at 3.
 In his opening brief to this Court, the appellant states the issue on appeal as follows: